 - Margherita Pizza – classic

 - Pizza Grilled Cheese – a popular reader recipe

 - Grilled Cheeseburger Pizza – fun dinner, under 20 minutes!

-What is The Difference Between a Calzone and a Stromboli?
-What is Stromboli?
+What Is The Difference Between a Calzone and a Stromboli?
+What Is Stromboli?

 You won’t find a lot of difference between stromboli vs calzone.
-The main difference is the size and shape.
+The main difference is size and shape.

-A calzone is essentially a pizza folded in half, and is usually in a semi-circle shape.
+A calzone is essentially a pizza folded in half and is usually in a semi-circle shape.
 A stromboli is a pizza that is rolled and baked, then sliced.
 Either way, they’re both delicious and use many of the same ingredients!

 Can You Make Stromboli the Night Before?

 Stromboli is perfect for prepping ahead and either refrigerating or freezing!